Transport in Togo: Roadways

 The Trans–West African Coastal Highway crosses Togo, connecting it to Benin and Nigeria to the east, and Ghana and Ivory Coast to the west.
 When construction in Liberia and Sierra Leone is finished, the highway will continue west to seven other Economic Community of West African States (ECOWAS) nations.
 A paved highway also connects Togo northwards to Burkina Faso and from there north-west to Mali and north-east to Niger.

+In 2024, the Russian ride-hailing app Yango was shut down in the country by the Ministry of Transport after concerns for passenger safety.
+The app began operating in the country four months previously, without prior authorization.

+In 2025, the country announced plans to digitize all SOTRAL bus ticket sales in the country by 2026.